mbosselmann/digital-spring-greeting-card/README.md

 </main>
 ```

-> 💡 This _hides_ the back of the card. this might be surprising but is what we want.
+> 💡 This _hides_ the back of the card.
+This might be surprising but is what we want.

-## Step 4: Add the flip effect with CSS and JavaScript
+## Step 4: Add the flip effect

 If you click around you will see that the card is not turning yet.
-We need to add some CSS and JavaScript to make this happen.
+We need to add some CSS.
+We already implemented some JavaScript for you. 🎉

 ### But first: What is JavaScript?

 **JavaScript** is used to make websites interactive.
 We will use JavaScript to add a flip effect to our card.
 JavaScript is a programming language that is used to create and control dynamic website content.

 We want to add a flip effect to our card.
 This means that when we click on the card, it should turn around and show the back side of the card.
-To achieve this, we need to add an event listener to the card.
-An event listener listens for a specific event (a click is an event!) to happen and then executes a function.

 ### Code

-But let us first add the CSS we also need for the flip effect.

 ```css
 .flipcard {